We love our kids very much, but sometimes it’s nice to just

 How to Get to Nashville

 Nashville’s airport is not very far from the city.
 We rented a car only because we knew that our rental house was 2 miles away from downtown and we wanted the freedom to explore outside the city of Nashville as well.
-If you are planning on staying in the downtown area, you really do not need a rental car.
+If you are planning on staying in the downtown area, you really do not need a rental car for your 2 days in Nashville.
 You can get everywhere you want by walking or taking short Uber/Lyft rides.

 Eat at Pharmacy Burger

-We arrived on a Saturday morning, dropped off our bags and walked straight to lunch at Pharmacy Burger.
-The burgers, fries, desserts
+We arrived on a Saturday morning, dropped off our bags, and walked straight to lunch at Pharmacy Burger.
+The burgers, fries, desserts, and hand made sodas are delicious here!
+I highly recommend this place when you are visiting Nashville (it is kid-friendly too if you bring little ones along).

 Tour the Downtown Area

 After our hearty lunch, we took a driving tour around the city.
-We drove by the Tennessee Titans stadium, some country music sites (Grand Ole Opry, Ryman Auditorium, Country Music Hall of Fame, RCA Studio B) and Vanderbilt University.
-We are not huge country music fans, so we did not take any tours inside the buildings, but at least wanted to see some of the sites where country music got its’ start.
+We drove by the Tennessee Titans stadium, some country music sites (Grand Ole Opry, Ryman Auditorium, Country Music Hall of Fame, RCA Studio B), and Vanderbilt University.
+The Gaylord Opryland Resort is also a great place to explore, as they have a giant atrium, gardens, and even a small riverboat cruise.
+We are not huge country music fans, so we did not take any tours inside the buildings, but we at least wanted to see some of the sites where country music got its’ start.
+Many friends of ours toured these places and loved it, but it was just not for us.

 After some sightseeing, we decided to attend a chocolate tasting and tour at an artisanal chocolate shop Olive & Sinclair.
 The tour was pretty interesting, and the smell was fantastic.
 The tour only happens on Saturdays and it costs $5 per person (very affordable).
 We made reservations in advance, but